Walk-in: 900 E. Broad St., Room 600, Richmond, VA, 23219

 - Credit Card Payment Form

 Parklets are small platforms that take the place of two or more on-street parking spaces.
 The offer amenities that allow people to stop, sit, and enjoy their neighborhood street life.
 Parklets act like a community front porch or stoop.
 For more information, click the below links.

-All work constructed in the City right of way will require a development review plan (DEVR), unless otherwise stated, prior to obtaining a Work In Street Permit from the Right of Way Division.
+It is strongly suggested that construction site plans for all work in the City right of way undergo a development review plan (DEVR), unless otherwise stated, prior to applying for a Work In Street Permit from the Right of Way Division.
 This will ensure that all agencies have reviewed and approved the construction site plan to be used for construction.

 Pre Application Meetings

 The City of Richmond encourages developers to schedule a development plan review meeting with the Right of Way Division prior to submission of a development review plan.
 During this meeting, staff will review the proposal and discuss potential construction considerations such as drainage impacts, public utilities, landscaping, lighting, traffic, and other site development requirements.

 - Applicant must ensure all items have been completed on the DPW Checklist

 - Plans, DPW checklist, and other supporting documents are to be submitted to Rightofway@rva.gov email.